 Elder abuse can be generally divided into physical, emotional, or financial abuse.
 According to the United States Department of Justice only one in 23 cases of elder abuse is reported to a reporting agency.
 Of particular concern to me is that while we have laws to protect seniors from physical and financial abuse, we have no explicit mental anguish or mental health components in our abuse and neglect statutes.
 While the risk of emotional abuse may be less than an epidemic of perpetration by third parties, keep in mind that 90% of elder abuse is perpetrated by family members.
 Given the fact that 38 states do address the issue of emotional abuse by statutory protection it certainly merits our attention.

 In my message to you last year I reported my concerns over physical, emotional, and financial abuse of the elderly in South Dakota.
 I was delighted my public concerns became the catalyst for a law this Legislature passed to set up a task force to study the issue.
 This task force had an organizational meeting in July and worked throughout the remainder of the year.
-It was comprised of a group of outstanding South Dakota citizens who possess great knowledge in the areas under study.
-Justice Steven Zinter of the South Dakota Supreme Court chaired the task force.
-The UJS provided staffing and funding.
+It is comprised of a group of outstanding South Dakota citizens who possess great knowledge in the areas under study.
+Justice Steven Zinter of the South Dakota Supreme Court chairs the task force.
+The UJS provides staffing and funding.

 The task force issued a thorough report this past fall which is available for your review.
-The core of the report indicates the following subjects were considered by the task force and many will result in legislative proposals to this Legislature this session:
+The core of the report indicates the following subjects were considered by the task force:

-(1) Incorporating emotional and psychological abuse into our criminal abuse and neglect statutes for elders;

-- Recognizing the predominantly domestic or family nature of elder abuse, creating a civil right of action for elder abuse similar to our existing protection order proceedings; - (3) Considering the creation of a central registry for substantiated reports, convictions, and civil judgments of abuse and neglect of elders, but concluding adequate reporting systems are already in place; - (4) Increasing the criminal penalty for theft by exploitation of an elder from a misdemeanor to a felony; - (5) Clarifying abuse, neglect, and exploitation reporting by financial institutions; - (6) Employing a new prosecutor in the Office of the Attorney General to specialize in prosecuting the financial exploitation of elders; - (7) Creating a civil right of action against financial exploiters who, if a family member or heir, could be disinherited from the from the elder's estate; - (8) Creating enhanced protections in the execution of a power of attorney for financial and health care decisions; - (9) Indentifying educational resources to assist public officials and the general public to better identify and report elder abuse; - (10) Requesting the creation of an educational handbook to assist guardians and conservators.
-40 states have already done this; - Asking the UJS to actively monitor guardians and conservators and notify them of pending filing dates for accountings and reports; - (12) Requiring background checks for proposed guardians and conservators and generally prohibiting felons from serving in those positions; - (13) Terminating a conflicting power of attorney when a guardian or conservator is appointed by the court, and precluding such conflicting powers of attorney thereafter; - (14) Requiring notification by a bonding company when a bond posted by a conservator or guardian is about to lapse; - (15) Studying arbitration clauses in long-term care contracts, but making no recommendations; and
+- Incorporating emotional and psychological abuse into our criminal abuse and neglect statutes for elders; - (2) Recognizing the predominantly domestic or family nature of elder abuse, create a civil right of action for elder abuse similar to our existing protection order proceedings; - (3) Considering the creation of a central registry for substantiated reports, convictions, and civil judgments of abuse and neglect of elders, but concluding adequate reporting systems are already in place; - (4) Increasing the criminal penalty for theft by exploitation of an elder from a misdemeanor to a felony; - (5) Clarifying abuse, neglect, and exploitation reporting by financial institutions;

+- (6) Employing a new prosecutor in the Office of the Attorney General to specialize in prosecuting the financial exploitation of elders; - (7) Creating a civil right of action against financial exploiters who, if a family member or heir, could be disinherited from the elder's estate; - (8) Creating enhanced protections in the execution of a power of attorney for financial and health care decisions; - (9) Providing educational resources to assist public officials and the general public to better identify and report elder abuse; - (10) Creating an educational handbook to assist guardians and conservators; 40 states have already done this; - (11) Authorizing the UJS to actively monitor guardians and conservators and notify them of pending filing dates for accountings and reports; - (12) Requiring background checks for proposed guardians and conservators and generally prohibiting felons from serving in those positions; - (13) Terminating a conflicting power of attorney when a guardian or conservator is appointed by the court, and precluding such conflicting powers of attorney thereafter; - (14) Requiring notification by a bonding company when a bond posted by a conservator or guardian is about to lapse;